 Automate reporting and documentation

 Develop a robust compliance program tailored to your organization’s specific needs.
-Leverage technology solutions such as Compliance 360, MetricStream or ZenGRC that are designed to streamline the processes.
+Leverage approved scanning vendor such as Compliance 360, MetricStream or ZenGRC that are designed to streamline the processes.
 These software and tools can automate tasks, track these activities and generate reports to increase efficiency and accuracy.

 Outsource compliance tasks